 - Provide the necessary resources to implement our programs.

 - Provide professional development that addresses student and staff needs and system priorities.

 - Create a learning environment that supports excellence via proactive supporting services.

 - Develop partnerships with parents and community that support our students, schools, and programs.

 - Ensure the effective and efficient use of system resources.

 - Oversee a significant portion of the general fund budget and more than $11,000,000 in grant funds.

 - Ms. Melissa Charbonnet, Executive Director of Special Education & Student Services

-- Mr. Jim Corns, Director of Information Technology
+- Mr. David Howard, Director of Information Technology

 - Mrs. Regina Greely, Director of Learning Management Systems

 - Ms. Kelly Hall, Executive Director of Elementary Schools, Title I, and Head Start

 - Dr. Jeff Maher, Executive Director of Teaching, Learning, and Professional Development

 - Dr. Charles Ridgell, Director of Student Services